DeanLemans/deanlemans.github.io/content/vault_rules.md

 - Public site contains polished work; [00-raw](<./00-raw/index.md>) contains drafts and experimental notes
 - Aligns with [file over app](https://stephango.com/file-over-app) and [Manifesto - Preserving Content on the Web](<./00-raw/00_00-archive/This Page is Designed to Last A Manifesto for Preserving Content on the Web.md>).
 - Store files in open and readable formats.
-- Use consistent naming and metadata for search-ability and discoverbility.(proper YAML data, good tags, etc)
+- Use consistent naming and metadata for search-ability and discoverability. (proper YAML data, good tags, etc)

 ---